mandellbutler/ProgressiveBudget/README.md

 # Description
 Progressive Budget is a web application that allows users to perform the much needed task of monitoring their bank account, without interruption.
-This progressive web app....
+This progressive web application actively caches user data and ensures full app functionality, even in instances when internet connection is unavailable.
+Users can have peace of mind, knowing their budget is always available and up to date, with the Progessive Budget app.

 # Installation